AravindhVishnu/Double-Linked-List-For-Embedded-SW/README.md

 The double linked list is encapsulated in a static library.

-An example application which implements a team member directory is used to provide an example of how the double linked list can be used.
+An example application which implements a team member directory is included to provide an example of how the double linked list can be used.

 Tools:
  - Development environment: Visual Studio Code
- - Build utility: GNU make
+ - Build utility: GNU Make
  - Compiler: G++/GCC
  - Debugger: GDB